PedroFernandesG/Projeto-IP-Copelia/README.md

 # Projeto-IP-Copelia

-Repositório utilizado para o desenvolvimento de um projeto de programação para o simulador de robótica CoppeliaSim
+Repository used to develop a programming project for the CoppeliaSim robotics simulator

-Nome arquivo Coppelia:"Urna e Terminal"
+Coppelia file name: ‘Urn and Terminal’

-Coordenada Robo = (0.2450,0.0423,0.9480)
+Robo coordinate = (0.2450,0.0423,0.9480)